 Ford introduced the Ranchero, a vehicle classified as a coupe utility, at the New York Auto Show on December 8, 1956.
 Though this was a new vehicle for the American market, some 22 years earlier Ford of Australia designer, Lew Bandt penned the first coupe utility in 1934.
 This was in response to Australian ranchers, who desired a vehicle that was rugged enough to haul livestock during the week and sufficiently elegant to go to church with the spouse on Sunday.
 This coupe utility became known as a ute in Australia.
 With a production run of 82 years (1934-2016), the ute was a smashing success down under.
+Read on as we take a look back at Ford Ranchero history from 1957 through 1979.

 This 1959 Ranchero is powered by a 352 CI V8 and backed by an automatic transmission.
 The ute received a nut-and-bolt restoration by Ray Skillman Classic Cars and is believed to have 31,005 miles.
 There's a Cushman Scooter in the pickup bed that was painted to match the Ranchero.
 Nice!